excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 ## Changelog ##

+### 1.0.13 (04/09/2025) ###

+* Remove LMS Common block from the approved block list.
+* Add ReBlock block to the approved block list.

 ### 1.0.12 (04/02/2025) ###

-* Bugfix: fix an issue where required fields notice appeared even when required field are set after saving/publishing.
+* Bugfix: fix an issue where required fields notice appeared even when they are set after saving/publishing.

 ### 1.0.11 (03/26/2025) ###